 Tipping is entirely at your discretion.
 However, if you do want to leave a gratuity please give it to the Skipper who will ensure it is shared equally between all crew members.

 Smoking and vaping is only allowed on the outside aft deck and guests are encouraged to be sensitive to the needs of non-smokers.
 Smoking and vaping is not allowed in the cabins or in the deck saloon.

 HOSPITALITY AND LEISURE

-Bar: There is a well stocked bar on board and house wine is complimentary with dinner.
+There is a reasonably priced, well stocked bar on board.
 Guests wishing particular soft drinks, spirits or beers should discuss their requirements with the office and we will make every effort to oblige.

-Coffee, tea and snacks: Complimentary coffee and tea is freely available throughout the day in the saloon from the crew.
-There is a snack basket of biscuits and fresh fruit available for guests at any time.
+Complimentary coffee, tea and soft drinks are freely available throughout the day in the saloon.
+There is also a snack basket of biscuits and fresh fruit available at any time.

 QUERIES AND FURTHER INFORMATION

 Please do not hesitate to contact us either by phone or email with any further queries.
 You may also like have a look at the “Frequently Asked Questions” section on our website for more information.